aolson078/stick_rpg_clone/README.md

 every home upgrade unlocks **Home Owner**, and maxing out all other perks grants the secret **Perk Master** perk.

+An achievement system tracks milestones like your first victory, amassing
+$1000, and finishing the main quest line.
+Clearing the story records your completion day and money in a local leaderboard shown on the title screen.

 A shady **Alley** building lets you battle random enemies for cash and the occasional token.
 Victories count toward quest progress and scale in difficulty over time.